The Giovanni Chronicles I – The Last Supper (1995)

 – Richter Belmont vs Dracula, Castlevania: Symphony of the Night

-In response to a challenge offered to your humble host I have gone boldly forth and ventured into the murky abyss that lies beyond the golden isles of the OSR, delving deep into forgotten depths best left undisturbed.
-An Outcast of our glorious and benevolent EU with a trackball by the name of Jon has suggested I check out the Giovanni Chronicles, a tetraology of adventures for Vampire the Masquerade and provide him with my take on it and has generously provided me with the required source material in question.
+In response to a challenge offered to your humble host I have gone boldly forth and ventured into the murky abyss that lies beyond the golden isles and shallow inlets of the OSR, delving deep into forgotten depths best left unplumbed.
+An Outcast of our glorious and benevolent EU with a trackball by the name of Jon has suggested I check out the Giovanni Chronicles, a tetraology of adventures for Vampire the Masquerade and provide him with my take on it and was so kind as to generously provided me with the required source materials in question.

-A quick primer for the slow and the uninitiated: Vampire the Masquerade is a 90s era horror roleplaying game made by the company White Wolf that gained immense popularity at its height, eclipsing that of TSR, before diminishing to more manageable levels during the D20 era, retaining considerable popularity even to this day (just check out Drivethrurpg’s bestsellers.
+A quick primer for the slow and the uninitiated: Vampire the Masquerade is a 90s era horror roleplaying game made by the company White Wolf that gained immense popularity in its prime, eclipsing that of the then-waning TSR, before diminishing to more manageable levels during the D20 boom and retaining considerable popularity even to this day (just check out Drivethrurpg’s bestsellers).

-Its supposed focus is on exploring deep, mature themes, personal horror and roleplaying as opposed to vulgar dungeoncrawling, hexcrawling and other pasttimes fit only for the plebians of the hobby.
-I consider it vaguely ridiculous for its pretentious style , pseudo-artistic aspirations, incoherent game design, prissy fan-base, gigantic catalog, metaplot and the insane railroadery nature of its adventures though I would be lying if I said I considered it entirely without merit.
-In short, VtM has a philosophy to gaming that is almost antithetical to that of my own.
+Its supposed focus is on exploring mature themes, personal horror and roleplaying as opposed to vulgar dungeoncrawling, hexcrawling and other pasttimes fit only for the plebians of the hobby.
+I consider it vaguely ridiculous for its pretentious style, pseudo-artistic aspirations, incoherent game design, cringeworthy fan-base, gigantic catalog, metaplot and the insane railroadery nature of its adventures though I would be lying if I said I considered it entirely without merit.
+In short, VtM has a philosophy to gaming that is almost antithetical to that of my own but can still be pretty cool despite its baggage.

 Before I start this review I think it would be best if I established a baseline of my familiarity with Vampire the Masquerade and other World of Darkness games so it is possible to get an idea where I am coming from.

-The Giovanni Chronicles are 4 linked adventures that have as a primary focus the struggle against the Giovanni, an insular bloodline of vampires necromancers that secretly plot to breach the barriers between the world of the living and the afterlife so as to gain dominion over all existence.
-It is published under the transgressive Black Dog label; a line of products with an (even more) mature and gritty edge to them meant for advanced and mature role-players whatever the hell that means.
+The Giovanni Chronicles are 4 linked adventures that have as a primary focus the struggle against the Giovanni, an insular bloodline of vampire necromancers that secretly plot to breach the barriers between the world of the living and the afterlife so as to gain dominion over all existence.
+It is published under the edgy Black Dog label; a line of products with an (even more) mature and gritty edge to them meant for advanced and mature role-players because it has blood, tits and a holocaust campaign setting.
 The adventures form a mini-campaign in and of themselves and are meant to be played sequentially.

 The Last Supper takes place in April 4, 1444 in the Carpathian Wilderness and takes about 15 pages to explain itself and give you enough backstory so you gain a vague understanding of the plot, before diving into the adventure proper.
-This is still unusually terse for a World of Darkness Chronicle.
+While this would be unforgiveable in an OSR game, this is still unusually terse for a World of Darkness Chronicle.

-The adventure centers around a major event in the lore of the VtM Universe; the genesis of the Giovanni clan as one of the major Bloodlines via the Diablerie of their legendary sire , Cappadocius.
-The plot is quite complex and has a fucktonne of backstory, a staple of VtM and WoD in general, with a cast of NPCs that all have their own conflicting motivations and history.
+The adventure centers around a major event in the lore of the VtM Universe; the genesis of the Giovanni clan as one of the major Bloodlines brought about by the Diablerie of their legendary sire , Cappadocius.
+The plot is quite complex and has a fucktonne of backstory (again, a White Wolf staple), with a huge cast of NPCs that all have their own conflicting motivations and history so I hope you like narrations and your players like sitting and listening.

 The Founders have a convoluted agenda as the murder of Cappadocius would bring the normally reclusive Cappadocians under the influence of the far more pragmatic Giovanni faction and thus make them more amendable to Camarilla membership while the death of Cappadocius and his follower Japheth would provide a justification for an alliance between major clans and the formation of what is essentially a Vampire EU.
 A magic super gypsy vampire serves as a type of magical minority that foresees the dangers of this coming clash and seeks to prevent it via the PCs.
 Fortunately for her, the linearity of this adventure means she does not have much to fear on that account.

 There is another major difference in philosophy between the effete VtM would-be thespians and the finger-sniffing OSR troglodytes.
-This adventure is focused very much on the facilitation of roleplaying and seems to consider the very act a worthy pursuit in itself, not an enjoyable means of reaching a goal.
-If roleplaying is the essential icing on the delicious cake of OSR games in VtM the very purpose of the game seems to be to facilitate this often aimless roleplaying, with game-like elements often included almost like an afterthought.
-This is incidentally why I do not balk at my relatively sparse knowledge of VtM’s leveling system because stats and mechanics are very often irrelevant to the resolution of the adventure.
+This adventure is focused very much on the facilitation of roleplaying and seems to consider it a worthy pursuit in itself, not an enjoyable means of reaching a goal.
+If roleplaying is the essential icing on the delicious cake of OSR games in VtM the very purpose of the game seems to be to facilitate this often aimless roleplaying, with game-like elements included almost like an afterthought.
+This is also why I do not balk at my relatively basic knowledge of VtM’s leveling system because stats and mechanics are very often irrelevant to the resolution of the adventure.

-The adventure proper is divided into three Acts, much like the story Daniel Greenberg wanted to write instead of an adventure.
+The adventure proper is divided into three Acts, much like the story Daniel Greenberg wanted to write instead of this adventure.

 Act I: The Art of Fine Dining.

 All PCs begin as mortals.
 The purpose of the first act is to transition them from dung-covered medieval ragamuffins to nail-polish wearing sulking vampires in the most drawn out, stylistic manner imaginable.
-This section was by far the most shocking to me because it contains virtually no significant decisions, which was disappointing.
-It does a good, one can almost say obsessive, job of building up atmosphere and there are SOME decisions that have an effect on the rest of the adventure but they are nuggets of game play in an ocean of fluff.
+This section was by far the most shocking to me because it contains virtually no significant decisions.
+It does a good, one can almost say obsessive, job of building up atmosphere and there are SOME decisions that have an effect on the rest of the adventure but they are nuggets of agency in an ocean of narrative cutscenes.

-The decision to have players pick a vampire bloodline first and then play as mortals with their vampiric abilities essentially on hold for the time being is an erroneous one in my opinion because it removes any sense of peril from the adventure by already firmly establishing that the character in question will be embraced by a Vampire of the bloodline he has selected.
-What the adventure should have done is to order the PCs to make a group of mortals and have the GM (called the Storyteller because Dungeon Master is the vulgar rank of the dungeoncrawling proletariat unbecoming of a proud adherent of the New School of Serious Storytelling Experience that is Vampire the Masquerade) secretly decide which Vampire will “embrace” him, or just play it out and let fate and interaction decide if he deems it will not be too time-consuming.
+The decision to have players pick a vampire bloodline first and then play as mortals with their vampiric abilities essentially on hold for the time being is an erroneous one because it removes any sense of peril from the adventure by already firmly establishing that the character in question will be embraced by a Vampire of the bloodline he has selected by the end of the first act.
+What the adventure should have done is to order the PCs to make a group of mortals and have the GM (called the Storyteller because Dungeon Master is the vulgar rank of the dungeoncrawling proletariat unbecoming of a proud adherent of the New Skool of Serious Storytelling Experience that is Vampire the Masquerade) secretly decide which Vampire will “embrace” him, or just play it out and let fate and interaction decide if he deems it will not be too time-consuming.

 The railroading unwittingly leads to hilarity.
 If the PCs attempt to escape the Inn and avoid the dinner party (and they have to be total assholes to do that, seriously watch out for anyone who does a chimp-out at this stage on how ‘his character has no motivation to go to the party.’
 Nip that shit in the bud right then and there) they get captured and brought to the party to wake up at the dinner later on.
 That one is understandable.
 However, if they treat Lothar like shit they can actually find themselves snootily uninvited and subsequently kidnapped to wake up at the dinner table, which cracks me up.